From housing deadlines to transportation and shopping, here is some important information for you to know about living at Stanford:

 Stanford has a great biking culture—most students get around the area with a bike, using dedicated bike lanes and parking areas.

 Bicyclists must follow the same rules of the road as automobile drivers, not pedestrians.
 Palo Alto and other nearby cities have established a network of bike lanes and paths marked with signs and painted lines to make biking safer.
 Helmets are recommended but not required.
 Please lock up your bike with a quality U-lock anytime it is parked.

 The California Vehicle Code requires registration of bicycles.
 The Campus Bike Shop at Tresidder Union registers bicycles and can be reached at 650-723-9300.
 They also offer repairs and a full shop.
 You can also register your bicycle at the Parking & Transportation Office at 340 Bonair Siding.
 Engravers are available at the Police Station to engrave a license number or Stanford student ID number on bicycle frames.
 Stolen bicycles should be reported to the Police Station (650-723-9633).*Note that bicycles are not permitted within the Beckman Center.
 Please use the locking areas outside.

 Permits are required for parking on campus.
-Three types are available: "Resident" permits cost $309/year and allow you to park at your campus dorm or apartment.
-"A" stickers entitle you to park in any lot and cost 852/year.
-"C" stickers cost $330/year and enable you to park only in the "C" lots.
+Three types are available: "Resident" permits allow you to park at your campus dorm or apartment.
+"A" stickers entitle you to park in any lot.
+"C" stickers enable you to park only in the "C" lots.
 Both A and C permits are available to commuters (students not living on campus).
 Carpool and vanpool permits are also available to eligible persons.
 Visit the Parking & Transportation Services website or call 650-723-9362 for more information.